JoinColony/ColonyFrontEndLivingStandard/architecture/index.md

 # Other resources

 [Google Engineering Practices](https://github.com/google/eng-practices): A nice summary of best practices at Google, with some good advice to both sides of the PR process.

 [Colony Dev Notion](https://www.notion.so/colony/Dev-70f1a0965f8b4070b0c749c5378f5f0c): Some more detailed guides are kept here, e.g. on our github workflows, or setting up a lamda function.
-But bear in mind these may not also be up to date.